JeroenTans/JeroenTans/README.md

-### A little bit about me and what I have been up to!👋⚡😄📫💬🤔👯🌱🔭
+🤔👯🌱🔭### A little bit about me and what I have been up to!👋⚡😄📫

 My live goal in my younger years was seeing as many cultures as possible and living in as many countries as I could.
 That resulted in me going to Australia and New Zealand for about four years in total.